banji-ajayi/my_reads/README.md

 # My Reads : A Book Tracking App

-This is a bookshelf app that lets you to organize books that you have read.
+This is a bookshelf app that lets you to organize books that you have read, currently reading or want to read.
 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)